dhellmann/pymotw-3/source/signal/index.rst

     :caption:
     :start-after: #end_pymotw_header

 The signal handlers were all registered in the main thread because this is a requirement of the :mod:`signal` module implementation for Python, regardless of underlying platform support for mixing threads and signals.
 Although the receiver thread calls :func:`signal.pause`, it does not receive the signal.
 The ``signal.alarm(2)`` call near the end of the example prevents an infinite block, since the receiver thread will never exit.

 .. code-block:: none

-    $ python signal_threads.py
+    $ python3 signal_threads.py

     Waiting for signal in receiver
     Sending signal in sender